 To plot your own route, use manual routing mode.

-1. Press the Directions Button
+1. Press the Routing Button

 Found in the top menu next to Search.
 You can also tap any place on the map and then choose “Create Route” from the place preview screen.